syncfusion/ej2-react-docs/src/pivotview/pivotview/pivot-chart.md

 ## Multiple axis

-User can draw the pivot chart with multiple value fields by setting the property [`enableMultipleAxis`](https://ej2.syncfusion.com/react/documentation/api/pivotview/chartSettingsModel/#enablemultiaxis) in [`chartSettings`](https://ej2.syncfusion.com/react/documentation/api/pivotview#chartsettings) as **true**.
+User can draw the pivot chart with multiple value fields by setting the property [`enableMultipleAxis`](https://ej2.syncfusion.com/react/documentation/api/pivotview/chartSettingsModel/#enablemultipleaxis) in [`chartSettings`](https://ej2.syncfusion.com/react/documentation/api/pivotview#chartsettings) as **true**.
 In the below code sample, the pivot chart will be drawn with both value fields "Sold" and "Amount" available in the [`dataSourceSettings`](https://ej2.syncfusion.com/react/documentation/api/pivotview#datasourcesettings).

-> The multi axis support is not applicable for the accumulation chart types like pie, doughnut, pyramid, and funnel.
+> The multiple axis support is not applicable for the accumulation chart types like pie, doughnut, pyramid, and funnel.

 {% tab template="pivot-table/default", sourceFiles="app/**/index.tsx", compileJsx=true %}